 The RR EAG is a working group and members may be asked to provide information to the group on various issues.
 DNR staff will also give presentations and provide documents to the group.

-The recommended frequency of meetings will be quarterly, timed to coincide with major policy decisions and as needed for input on issues.
-Meetings will primarily be in person, with a virtual option available (pending public health best practices).
+Meetings will be 2 – 4 times annually, timed to coincide with major policy decisions and as needed for input on issues.
+Meetings will primarily be in person, with a virtual option available.

 No later than two weeks prior to RR EAG meetings, all RR EAG members and interested parties will be notified of meeting times and locations.